mathew-fleisch/HTML-Injector/README.md

-# Black Hat Includes.
+# Black Hat Includes System
 This system is designed to simulate php-style includes with html comments and a shell script to strip old and inject new content.
+The script is run manually or only when content is updated so that the front-end can remain html only.

 ## Templatizing Existing HTML Pages: